Diabetic Kidney Disease: General management

 Blood pressure control (see chapter on diabetes and blood pressure management for more details)

 Blood pressure is one of the most important factors influencing progression of diabetic kidney disease and therefore should be aggressively controlled.
-In patients with diabetes or kidney disease, JNC-7 recommends treating patients to a blood pressure of <130/80mm Hg.
-The first agent of choice should be an ACE-Inhibitor (type 1 diabetes) or Angiotensin Receptor Antagonist (ARB) (type 1 or 2 diabetes).
+The SPRINT trial showed reduced mortality in people with non-diabetic CKD with lower blood pressure targets (<120/80).
+In patients with diabetes or kidney disease, KDIGO recommends treating patients to a blood pressure of <140/90 in absence of proteinuria and <130/80mm Hg in presence of proteinuria.
+The first-line agents for treatment of hypertension in people with diabetes are ACE-Inhibitors (type 1 diabetes) or Angiotensin Receptor Antagonists (ARB) (type 1 or 2 diabetes).

 Using multiple agents/Combination Therapy

 The majority of hypertensive patients with diabetes require more than one agent to control blood pressure to the recommended target level.
-We recommend adding diuretics or/and calcium channel blockers to ACE-Inhibitors or Angiotensin Receptor Antagonists.
-More detailed information on specific classes of antihypertensive agents is given below
+Diuretics or/and calcium channel blockers may be added to ACE-Inhibitors or Angiotensin Receptor Antagonists.
+Thiazide diuretics, such as chlorthalidone, are similarly effective in reducing coronary heart disease.
+However, their use in diabetes is less optimal given their metabolic adverse effects, such as hyperglycemia.
+More detailed information on specific classes of antihypertensive agents is given below.

 Inhibition of the renin-angiotensin system